-For those ready to begin the process of becoming a coach, the first step is to fill out the Coach Inquiry Form to get placed.
-Placement is the individualized process of matching up a community member (you!) with an athlete or a group of athletes in your local area.
+For those ready to begin the process of becoming a coach, the first step is to fill out the Coach Inquiry Form below.
+Once completed, the state office will contact you with prospective opportunities for you to join or start a Local Training Program (LTP).

 Athletes as Coaches

-Sometimes, after spending so many years competing, Special Olympics athletes want to explore a leadership role in coaching.
+After spending many years competing, Special Olympics athletes often want to explore a leadership role in coaching.
 It is important to note that once an athlete begins coaching a sport, that athlete may no longer compete in that sport.

 The process for an athlete to become a coach is as follows: